 Phthalates are industrial chemicals that are used to soften polyvinyl chloride (PVC) plastic.
 They add a good texture to your cosmetics.
-Unfortunately, and as a solvent in beauty and other products, phthalates can damage the lungs, kidneys, liver, and even reproductive system.
-Phthalates are mostly present in beauty products like nail paints, hair spray, cleansers, and lotions.
+Unfortunately, as a solvent in beauty and other products, phthalates can damage the lungs, kidneys, liver, and even the reproductive system.
+Phthalates are mostly present in beauty products like nail paints, hair sprays, cleansers, and lotions.

 Here’s how to know if your beauty products have phthalates in them.
 Look out for

 - Dibutyl phthalates (DBP) – are used in nail polishes to make them less brittle.

 - Dimethyl phthalates (DMP) – are used in hair sprays to help the spray form a flexible film on the hair and to avoid stiffness.